-Poore is a 27-year veteran of college coaching.
+Poore is a 30-year veteran of college coaching.
 Prior to his time at Minnesota, he spent three seasons at Northern Illinois.
 His first two years at NIU were spent coaching the quarterbacks, while he coached the wide receivers in 2010.

 Poore coached in three consecutive bowl games at Northern Illinois and also coached in the NCAA FCS Playoffs for five consecutive seasons (2003-07) at Southern Illinois.
 With the Salukis, quarterback Nick Hill broke five single-season school records and was a Sports Network All-America performer.
 He also coached 2004 Gateway Conference Player of the Year Joel Sambursky, who still holds multiple SIU records.

-Prior to joining Kill's staff, Poore was an assistant coach at Central Oklahoma (1999-2000), Tarleton State (1997-99) and Panhandle State (1995-96).
+Poore was an assistant coach at Central Oklahoma (1999-2000), Tarleton State (1997-99) and Panhandle State (1995-96).
 Poore also served as head coach at Iowa Wesleyan in 1994 and 1995.
 He also served as an assistant coach at Iowa Wesleyan from 1992-94.
-Poore's coaching career has also included stops at Colorado School of Mines (1990-91) and the University of Chicago (1991-92), where he was on staff with Gopher offensive coordinator Matt Limegrover.
+Poore's coaching career has also included stops at Colorado School of Mines (1990-91) and the University of Chicago (1991-92).

 Poore began his collegiate coaching career as a graduate assistant at his alma mater Fort Hays (Kan.)
 State in 1985.
 In 1987, he took a full-time position with Fort Hays State, while also coaching the Tigers' baseball team.
 In 1988, he gave up the baseball duties and was promoted to offensive coordinator, a role he served in until 1989.
-Poore is a gradute of Stockton (Kan.)
+Poore is a graduate of Stockton (Kan.)
 High School

-Poore and his wife, Gwen have two grown children, Trevor and Taylor.
+Poore and his wife Gwen have two grown children, Trevor and Taylor.